-Subject to the conditions set forth in the servicing contract, the central servicer is required to foreclose upon or otherwise comparably convert the ownership of mortgaged properties securing such of the Qualified Loans as come into and continue in default and as to which no arrangements consistent with Farmer Mac's program guides have been made for collection of delinquent payments.
+Subject to the conditions set forth in the Servicing Contract, the Central Servicer is required to foreclose upon or otherwise comparably convert the ownership of Mortgaged Properties securing such of the Qualified Loans as come into and continue in default and as to which no arrangements consistent with the Guides have been made for collection of delinquent payments.

-Borrowers who do not wish to proceed through foreclosure may assign the deed of their mortgaged property to the trust fund with the consent of the central servicer.
-The central servicer will then take the appropriate steps to liquidate the property and pay off the Qualified Loan.
+Borrowers who do not wish to proceed through foreclosure may assign the deed of their Mortgaged Property to the Trust Fund with the consent of the Central Servicer.
+The Central Servicer will then take the appropriate steps to liquidate the property and pay off the Qualified Loan.

-In the event that title to any mortgaged property is acquired in foreclosure or by delivery of a deed in lieu of foreclosure, the deed or certificate of sale will be issued to the trustee or to its nominee on behalf of holders.
-Notwithstanding any such acquisition of title and cancellation of the related Qualified Loan, such Qualified Loan will be considered for purposes of calculation of amounts due on the certificates under any formula applicable thereto to be an outstanding Qualified Loan held in the trust fund until such time as the mortgaged property is sold and such Qualified Loan becomes a liquidated Qualified Loan.
-The central servicer, on behalf of Farmer Mac, is required to use its best efforts to dispose of any mortgaged property acquired by foreclosure, deed in lieu of foreclosure or otherwise in a reasonably expeditious manner, in accordance with applicable local and environmental laws to the extent applicable and consistent, if applicable, with the status of the trust fund as a REMIC.
+In the event that title to any Mortgaged Property is acquired in foreclosure or by delivery of a deed in lieu of foreclosure, the deed or certificate of sale will be issued to the Trustee or to its nominee on behalf of Holders.
+Notwithstanding any such acquisition of title and cancellation of the related Qualified Loan, such Qualified Loan will be considered for purposes of calculation of amounts due on the Certificates under any formula applicable thereto to be an outstanding Qualified Loan held in the Trust Fund until such time as the Mortgaged Property is sold and such Qualified Loan becomes a liquidated Qualified Loan.
+The Central Servicer, on behalf of Farmer Mac, is required to use its best efforts to dispose of any Mortgaged Property acquired by foreclosure, deed in lieu of foreclosure or otherwise in a reasonably expeditious manner, in accordance with applicable local and environmental laws to the extent applicable and consistent, if applicable, with the status of the Trust as a REMIC.